WUK-SR/banner_magic/README.md

 ### Deals category banner
 To choose and run the app with a deals category banner template, use the line `npm run magic_DC`.

-### Deals search term banner
+### Deals LHS banner
-To choose and run the app with a deals search term banner template, use the line `npm run magic_DST`.
+To choose and run the app with a deals left hand side banner template, use the line `npm run magic_DLHS`.

-### Deals homepage banner
+### Deals search term banner - short
-To choose and run the app with a deals category banner template, use the line `npm run magic_DH`.

-** All the data in the Excel sheet will be converted into a Homepage banner, but only the ones where the keyword `YES` was stated in the `HP` column of the sheet will contain content, otherwise the files will render `Empty.`.
-These empty files can simply be deleted after generation.

-### Hot offers category banner
-To choose and run the app with a deals category banner template, use the line `npm run magic_HOC`.

-### Online offers category banner
-To choose and run the app with a deals category banner template, use the line `npm run magic_OOC`.
+To choose and run the app with a short deals search term banner template, use the line `npm run magic_DSTS`.

-### Online offers homepage banner
+### Deals search term banner - long
-To choose and run the app with a deals category banner template, use the line `npm run magic_OOH`.
+To choose and run the app with a long deals search term banner template, use the line `npm run magic_DSTL`.

-** All the data in the Excel sheet will be converted into a Homepage banner, but only the ones where the keyword `YES` was stated in the `HP` column of the sheet will contain content, otherwise the files will render `Empty.`.
-These empty files can simply be deleted after generation.

 <a name="Output"></a>
 ## Output